LincaMarius/Raspberry_Pi_Video_Card/README.md

 The initial resolution of the displayed images is 640 x 480 @ 60 Hz.

 ### Testing using Qemu
+For testing I installed Qemu on Windows 11 using https://qemu.weilnetz.de/w64/qemu-w64-setup-20250210.exe

+Qemu must be added to the Path variable of System Environment Variables.

+The project must be downloaded as a Zip file and then unzipped.
+For example, in the location D:\Raspberry_Pi_Video_Card.

+Navigate to the folder: D:\Raspberry_Pi_Video_Card\Version_1 and run the file: [ TestQemu.bat ](/Version_1/TestQemu.bat)

 ## License